OCTOBER 2025 READING LIST

 THE LADY QUEEN: THE NOTORIOUS REIGN OF JOANNA I, QUEEN OF NAPLES, JERUSALEM, AND SICILY BY NANCY GOLDSTONE

-I was in a rhythm finally reading books by Goldstone in the proper order.
+I was in a rhythm, finally reading Goldstone's books in the proper order.
 I learned a great deal about the Kingdom of Sicily and how difficult it was for a female monarch to rule.
 Not only does a queen have to battle male contenders, presumptuous husbands, and a distrustful citizenry, but she must also contend with the papal state and the directives of the pope.
 Every day was a struggle for Joanna, even when she found herself windowed.
 An eligible queen can be the most dangerous scenario.

 3.75/5 Stars